Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 int rdrand(unsigned int *therand)

-In this approach, the return value of the function acts as a flag indicating to the caller the outcome of the RDRAND instruction invocation.
-If 1, the variable passed by reference will be populated with a usable random value.
-If 0, the caller understands that the value assigned to the variable is not usable.
+Here, the return value of the function acts as a flag indicating to the caller the outcome of the RDRAND instruction invocation.
+If the return value is 1, the variable passed by reference will be populated with a usable random value.
+If the return value is 0, the caller understands that the value assigned to the variable is not usable.
 The advantage of this approach is that it gives the caller the option to decide how to proceed based on the outcome of the call.

-Code examples 4, 5, and 6 show how this approach can be implemented for 16-, 32-, and 64-bit invocations of RDRAND using the inline assembly approach.
+Code Example 3 shows this implemented for 16-, 32-, and 64-bit invocations of RDRAND using inline assembly.

 {